GlebNeshchetkin/Geometric-distribution-box-with-balls-/README.md

 Interval [L, R] for F(100) 99% confidence: [486.277, 551.201]

 ## Usage
 To run the program, compile `main.cpp` using a C++ compiler and execute the generated binary.
+The only argument is N.
+> g++ ./main.cpp -o main \
+> ./main 100